 Grader Operator Salary

 Men make up the majority of Grader Operators in the United States, bringing in about $18.42 per hour.
 Although a majority have medical coverage and just under a third have dental coverage, close to a third claim no health benefits at all.
 Job satisfaction for Grader Operators is high.
+This report is based on answers to PayScale's salary questionnaire.

 Job Description for Grader Operator